PickYourOwn.org

 Click here for a PDF print version

 If you don't have room in your freezer, but you want to be able to enjoy the corn from your garden this winter, then home-canning your corn is the easy way to do it.
 Here's how to do it, complete instructions in easy steps and completely illustrated.
 The corn will taste MUCH better than any canned corn you've ever had from a store.
 Frozen corn, of course, retains flavor better.
 If you want directions for freezing corn, click here.
-One other important note: you will need a pressure canner.
-Corn is a low acid food, so you can not use a boiling water bath canner.
-It must be a pressure canner.
+One other important note: you will need a Pressure Canner.
+Corn is a low acid food, so you cannot use a water bath canner .
+It must be a Pressure Canner.
 Pressure canners cost more than water bath canners, but they are more versatile and last a lifetime, and your children and grandchildren may be using it.
 See this page for more information about pressure canners.

 Hot Pack v.
 Raw Pack?
 Hot pack means the corn is heated to boiling before we put it in the jars.
 Raw pack means it is placed into the jars without heating, and then the jars are processed in the canner.
 Which is better?
 Not much difference.
 Food safety experts prefer the hot pack method, because you can stir the corn the ensure it gets evenly and thoroughly heated.
 Raw pack instructions are here, should you prefer them.